KETO WHITE CHOCOLATE COCONUT CLUSTERS

 Sure chocolate itself is great and their are many keto dessert options based around it, sometimes its nice to have something different!
 So lately I’ve focused a lot of my recipes around this “white chocolate” concept.
 Continue reading “Keto No-Bake “White Chocolate” Coconut Clusters”

 These are honestly so tasty I had to stop myself at 3 pieces..as I’m sure I could have continued.
-Anyways, I hope you enjoy them as much as I did!!
+Anyways, I hope you enjoy these keto nanaimo cheesecake squares as much as I did!!
 Continue reading “Keto Nanaimo Cheesecake Squares”

 If you are looking for the ultimate sweet-tooth fix but something easy to make..
 AND that will have everyone asking for more… then look no further.
-This fudge is meant for you.
+This Keto Peppermint Fudge is meant for you.

 It’s beautiful double-layer look is created by using coconut oil in both the topping and fudge itself to quickly “set” each layer in the freezer.